 Where Things Are

 The hotel is in the UNESCO zone, 3 minutes from the Mezquita-Catedral.
 The Calleja de las Flores and the Synagogue are under 5 minutes on foot.
 Noor (Michelin-starred) is 400 metres; El Churrasco is 200 metres.
+The Roman Bridge is 6 minutes on foot and the Alcázar de los Reyes Cristianos is 8 minutes.
+The neighbourhood is pedestrianised, meaning no traffic noise at night, but also that suitcases with wheels need to be carried over cobblestones for the last 200 metres of the approach.

 For a self-catering apartment in the same neighbourhood with a panoramic Mezquita terrace, Apartamentos Calleja de la Hoguera is 200 metres from the monument with commissioned original artworks on the walls.
+Las Casas de la Judería ranks second in both our Top 10 Hotels in Córdoba and Best Boutique Hotels in Córdoba guides.